 Just like digital twins, which designate connected virtual replicas of physical devices, mixed reality is offering news ways for industries to reduce costs and downtime as well as optimize maintenance, by bringing the physical and the virtual worlds closer together.

 For ENGIE, ensuring strong operational performance to produce, distribute and sell energy is central to our work, from the technicians responsible for maintenance and monitoring to the proper functioning of all energy assets.
-With this objective in mind, ENGIE Lab CRIGEN, one of the Group’s three R&D centers, has collaborated for three years with Synergiz — a company based in Saint-Malo and a Gold Microsoft Mixed Reality Partner (MRPP) — to develop a range of tools, services and software solutions based on Mixed Reality that are unique on the French market.
+With this objective in mind, ENGIE Lab CRIGEN, one of the Group’s three R&D centers, has collaborated for three years with Synergiz — a company based in S France and a Gold Microsoft Mixed Reality Partner (MRPP) — to develop a range of tools, services and software solutions based on Mixed Reality that are unique on the French market.

 “The idea was to create a transversal tool that would allow us to access and manipulate data that used to be compartmented, while improving the decision-making process (...)
 This is a daily tool, accessible to all, which makes the cooperation between several collaborators possible,” says Guy-Alexandre GRANDIN, Smart Factory – R&D Program Leader chez at ENGIE Lab CRIGEN.